-In addition, we granted 11,252,972 option shares of Common Stock to our executive officers, key employees, directors and Blackstone Management Partners IV LLC with an exercise price of \$16 per share.
-As of March 31, 2005, the total number of shares of our Common Stock available for issuance or delivery under the Stock Plan was 3,383,711.
+As of March 6, 2006, the total number of shares of our Common Stock available for issuance or delivery under the Stock Plan was 2,468,546.
 In connection with these stock issuances, we entered into a shareholders agreement with the recipient of the shares.
-See "Certain Relationships and Related Party Transactions-New Arrangements-Employee Shareholders Agreement."
+See "Certain Relationships and Related Party Transactions - Employee Stockholders Agreement."

 Change-in-Control Provisions.
-The Committee may, in the event of a change in control, provide that any outstanding awards that are unexercisable or otherwise unvested will become fully vested and immediately exercisable.
+The committee may, in the event of a change in control, provide that any outstanding awards that are unexercisable or otherwise unvested will become fully vested and immediately exercisable.
 In addition, the committee may, in its sole discretion, provide for the termination of an award upon the consummation of the change in control and the payment of a cash amount in exchange for the cancellation of an award, and/or the issuance of substitute awards that will substantially preserve the otherwise applicable terms of any affected award.

 Amendment and Termination.
-Our Board of Directors will have the ability to amend or terminate the Stock Plan at any time, provided that no amendment or termination is made that diminishes the rights of the holder of any award.
+Our Board of Directors has the ability to amend or terminate the Stock Plan at any time, provided that no amendment or termination is made that diminishes the rights of the holder of any award.
 Our Board of Directors will have the ability to amend the plan in such manner as it deems necessary to permit awards to meet the requirements of applicable laws.